- Home

 Confirmation of Legality of Wood Procurement

-With these information sorted by country, region, tree species, and wood type, risk assessment on the illegal logging or human rights violation is carried out based on procurement standards stipulated by the Wood Procurement Committee.
-Risk categories are A (low risk), B (medium risk) and C (high risk).
+With this information sorted by country, region, tree species, and wood type, risk assessment on the illegal logging or human rights violation is carried out based on procurement standards stipulated by the Wood Procurement Committee.
+Risk categories are determined according to such information from Transparency International's CPI (Corruption Perception Index), FSC' national risk assessment, UNEP/WCMC (United Nation Environment Program/World Conservation Monitoring Center) and reports from environmental NGOs to be A (low risk), B (medium risk) and C (high risk).
+Even when suppliers are identified as A (low risk), they are all assessed regardless of the volume or duration of contracts, since our business is centered on wood and timber and wood products suppliers should not be considered as non-significant.
 Timber and wood products in the B (medium risk) and C (high risk) categories should not be solely evaluated with documentation to prove that they are legally harvested according to that country’s laws and regulations.
 In addition, when necessary, company staff are sent for on-site inspections to ensure traceability back to the logging site.
-In fiscal 2021, we audited 50 companies in Category A, 25 companies in Category B, and 117 companies in Category C.
+In fiscal 2023, we audited 49 companies in Category A, 33 companies in Category B, and 59 companies in Category C.

-Status of imported wood, timber and wood products by region in fiscal 2021
+Status of timber by region, and timber and wood products

 Consideration for Biodiversity Conservation, Labor Practices and Human Rights, and Local Communities